apos/rapid-bulky-wshc-by-apos/README.md

 BE AWARE: sometimes you have to press the "Donwload" button on the ESP32 to upload the code and you need the correct driver.
 Normally the USB-C variants are newer and have no problems.

-## 3D-printer model
+# 3D-printer model

 You find all 3d files including Fusion360 and 3MF/STL in the **directory "3d" in this repository**.
+Each one is for a certain Version.
 These are work in progress.
 I design with Fusion360 and will update the files after every major milestone.

 The parts are very tight (no gap design).
 I like to use as less as possible screws (if possible no).
 Some parts have to be glueed together.

 The model is bulky, because of the use of standard breakout boards and shields.

 - Printer:    Prusa MK3S
 - Material:   PLA (in the moment) - trying to go with PC and PETG, but this has to be tested